 It’s perfectly normal to go through phases of feeling moody and blue.
-The good news is that there are loads of research showing that exercise is one of the best antidepressants out there.
+The good news is that there is loads of research showing that exercise is one of the best antidepressants out there.
 That means you can have a seriously crappy day, and still get a fresh perspective.

 When you’re feeling moody and sad, exercise also helps us feel empowered.
 When you feel a little stronger and faster, it feels like you can handle more.
 While most research supports aerobic exercise like running or swimming for a mood boost due to its link to feel-good brain chemicals.
 Some people find weightlifting eases depression since it forces them to be present instead of ruminating.
-Essentially, only you know what elevates you.
+Essentially, you only know what elevates you.
 Feeling moody is a sign to listen to you.
 It doesn’t matter whether that’s walking your dog, playing pickup basketball, or having sex.

-This is a perfect feeling moody, kind of booster you need to do a challenging high-intensity interval training workout.
+This is a perfect feeling moody, kind of booster you need to complete a challenging high-intensity interval training workout.
 Go all out with kickboxing or boxing.
 Think of what you can channel your anger through.

 When it’s over, you will feel like you’ve left that negative emotion in the room. she says.
 Bearing in mind that it’s not always healthy to turn to exercise when you’ve got negative emotions.
 Just try to gauge the difference between feeling moody and feeling down or angry every day.